Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 HAPPO: Sequentially updating critic of MAPPO agents
 -----------------------------------------------------

-.. admonition:: Quick Facts

 - Heterogeneous-Agent Proximal Policy Optimisation (HAPPO) algorithm is based on :ref:`MAPPO`.
 - Agent architecture of HAPPO consists of three modules: ``policy``, ``critic``, and ``sequential updating``.
 - In HAPPO, agents have non-shared ``policy`` and shared ``critic``.
 - HAPPO is proposed to solve cooperative tasks.
 - HAPPO outperforms other cooperative MARL algorithms in most multi-agent tasks, especially when agents are heterogeneous.

 Preliminary